Swiss Cities: Zooming through a Zurich 1 Day Itinerary

 Spending time in the largest Swiss city before venturing into the countryside?

-If you’re spending a single day in Zürich, odds are you flew into the international airport and will be venturing elsewhere in the country shortly.
-While it may not offer the dazzling scenery found elsewhere in Switzerland, don’t let the urban nature of this destination fool you—exploring Zürich is a worthwhile endeavor, even if you only have half a day to spare!
+If you’re seeking a Zurich in one day itinerary, odds are you flew into the international airport and will be venturing around the country shortly.
+While it may not offer the dazzling scenery found elsewhere in Switzerland, don’t let the urban nature of this destination fool you—exploring Zurich is a worthwhile endeavor, even with only have half a day to spare!

-Renowned as a global financial hub, Zürich is a magnet for business moguls and culture enthusiasts.
-Walking around the urban oasis you’ll simultaneously find remnants of the city’s medieval past nestled alongside modern shopping centers with regional luxuries.
-As with other Swiss cities, you can expect the watches, cheese—and especially the chocolate—to be absolutely divine as you make your way through Zürich!
+A global financial hub, Zurich is a magnet for business moguls and culture enthusiasts, simultaneously offering remnants of a medieval past nestled alongside modern shopping centers with regional luxuries.
+As with other Swiss cities, expect the watches, cheese—and especially the chocolate—to be divine as you make your way through Zurich!

 In a hurry?
-Here’s a time-stamped Zürich travel guide detailing how to spend one day in the city:
+Here’s a time-stamped 1 day Zurich itinerary detailing how to maximize a single day in the city:

 10:00 - 11:30 AM: ⌚ Shop Bahnhofstrasse for quintessential Swiss goodies like luxury watches (1 hr 30 min)